A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Discussion

 where $D_{\rm{s},i}$ is the angular diameter distance for a source in the current redshift bin and $D_{\rm{ls},i}$ is the angular diameter distance between the source and host galaxy.
 To calculate the most likely Einstein radius, we weight each one by the probability of strong lensing, $\theta_{\rm{Ein}}^2 W$.
 Here, $W$ is defined as in Eqn.~\ref{eqn:w} using the unmagnified peak magnitude of the background source (in this case $M_B = -19.3$ for an unlensed SN~Ia) and again the detection limit of ZTF.

-Calculating the most likely Einstein radii for galaxies coincident with each of our 12\,524 transients, we find 3\,109 are within 3\rein of any nearby galaxy.
-Applying this selection cut to our sample of 238 candidates identified by our colour-based method would have reduced this to only 60 candidates.
-Taking only those that also passed our pre-maximum cut would have reduced the sample from 32 to 5.
-Likewise, for our outlier-based method, the initial candidate sample would be reduced from 222 to 76, while our final sample would have been reduced from 32 to 12.
-While ultimately all of our candidates were excluded from being glSNe, applying a cut based on the most likely Einstein radius could be an effective way of removing $\gtrsim$50\% of contaminants.
+Calculating the most likely Einstein radii for galaxies coincident with each of our 15\,215 transients, we find 4\,241 are within 3\rein of any nearby galaxy.
+Applying this selection cut to our sample of 445 candidates identified based on red colours would have reduced this to 105 candidates.
+Taking only those that also passed our full set of cuts would have reduced the sample from 84 to 12.
+For those identified based on light curves inconsistent with being SNe~Ia at the photometric redshift of the nearby elliptical, our initial sample would have decreased from 310 to 209 while the final sample would decrease only slightly from 29 to 20.
+Finally, applying this selection cut to those transients selected based on bright absolute magnitudes would have removed all candidates.
+While ultimately all of our candidates were excluded from being glSNe, applying a cut based on the most likely Einstein radius could be an effective way of removing large numbers of contaminants.
 An additional cut on the minimum separation could also prove effective at removing AGN, which are the dominant source of contamination.